telerik/kendo-ui-core/docs/AngularJS/the-grid-widget.md

 ---
-title: Grid
+title: Grid Settings
-page_title: Grid
+page_title: Grid Settings | AngularJS Directives
 description: "Learn the tips and tricks about how to use Kendo UI Grid widget in AngularJS."
+slug: grid_settings_angularjs_directives
 position: 4
 ---

-# Grid
+# Grid Settings

 The Grid is one of the most complex Kendo UI widgets.
 This chapter outlines some of its particularities regarding the AngularJS integration supported by Kendo UI.